Yelp/mrjob/docs/guides/runners.rst

 :py:class:`~mrjob.inline.InlineMRJobRunner`,
 :py:class:`~mrjob.local.LocalMRJobRunner`

-Running locally
+Testing locally
 ---------------

 To test the job locally, just run::

    python your_mr_job_sub_class.py < log_file_or_whatever > output

-The script will automatically invoke itself to run the various steps, using :py:class:`~mrjob.local.LocalMRJobRunner`.
+The script will automatically invoke itself to run the various steps, using :py:class:`~mrjob.local.InlineMRJobRunner` (``--runner=inline``).
+If you want to simulate Hadoop more closely, you can use ``--runner=local``, which doesn't add your working directory to the :envvar:`PYTHONPATH`, sets a few Hadoop environment variables, and uses multiple subprocesses for tasks.

 You can also run individual steps: